52 years after capture, orca Lolita may return to her mother in the Pacific

 Lolita, also known as Tokitae, was about 4 years old when she was captured in Puget Sound in summer 1970, during a time of deadly orca roundups.
 She spent decades performing for paying crowds before falling ill.

 Last year the Miami Seaquarium announced it would no longer stage shows with her, under an agreement with federal regulators.
-Lolita — now 57 years old and 5,000 pounds (2,267 kilograms) — currently lives in a tank that measures 80 feet by 35 feet (24 meters by 11 meters) and is 20 feet (6 meters) deep.
+Lolita — now 57 years old and 5,000 pounds — currently lives in a tank that measures 80 feet by 35 feet and is 20 feet deep.

 The orca believed to be her mother, called Ocean Sun, continues to swim free with other members of their clan — known as L pod — and is estimated to be more than 90 years old.
 That has given advocates of her release optimism that Tokitae could still maybe have a long life in the wild.